cgkineo/adapt-hint/README.md

 The extension appends a button to any component.
 On selecting the button, additional content is displayed in a popup.
 The button can contain either text and/or icon and can be configured per component.

 The intended use is a 'hint' for question components, providing additional content to aid answering a question.
-Or, to provide 'more info' for presentation components.
-Whether to declutter text heavy content, or, group content of a particular type/theme.
+However, **Hint** can also be used to provide 'more info' for presentation components, whether to declutter text heavy content or to group content of a particular type/theme.

-For components with a header (i.e. the display title, body and instruction fields) the button is displayed after the header.
-For components without a header the button is displayed after the widget.
+For components with a header (i.e. the display title, body and instruction fields), the button is displayed after the header.
+For components without a header, the button is displayed after the widget.

 ## Installation